 The biggest downside to world travel is no doubt jet lag (if you were thinking that sleeping on planes was the answer, be sure to read this article of mine!)

-There are many tips, tricks and tonics out their to help mitigate jetlag - whether it's changing your sleep times pre trip, taking a bunch of vitamins, or drinking fancy recovery water... there is always something new that you should be doing or taking.
+There are many tips, tricks and tonics out there to help mitigate jetlag - whether it's changing your sleep times pre trip, taking a bunch of vitamins, or drinking fancy recovery water... there is always something new that you should be doing or taking.
 But what actually works?
 What tips do I have to help cure (or even avoid) jet lag?

 Before I get into my 15 tips to cure jet lag lets first look at what jet lag actually is.

 Many people blame the horrible feelings of jet lag on dehydration, stress of travelling and poor sleep while traveling.
 Sure these all play some role in how you feel at the end of the journey, but medically, jet lag is a result of the misaligned circadian rhythms.
 For example, when you body expects to be sleeping (no light exposure, lowered body temperature, high levels of leptin, low levels of ghrelin) and it's placed in an environment full of light, food and warmth then this a mismatch, a disconnect between what the body expects and what the body is given (note, this 'disconnect' rings true for modern day life with endless artificial light, 24/7 food and modern heating - all of which have a similar effect to jet lag just on a much lower scale).